JnyJny/busylight/README.md

 (CLI) or `led` parameter (API):

 - `led=0`: Control all LEDs (default behavior)
-- `led=1`: Control first/top LED
+- `led=1`: Control first
-- `led=2`: Control second/bottom LED
+- `led=2`: Control second
-- `led=3+`: Control additional LEDs (BlinkStick variants)
+- `led=3+`: Control additional LEDs

 Single-LED devices ignore the LED parameter.
 Device-specific LED indexing varies by manufacturer.

 ### Authentication
 The API can be secured with a simple username and password through